lilcodelab/angular-osm-leaflet/README.md

 ### Show current location

 ### Edit map style
 If you want to edit style of your map, you can use [MapTiler](https://www.maptiler.com/).
 After you create your own or choose one of sample designs, you can just change URI of our TileLayer.
-For example I will use ```pastel``` style for map:
+For example, I will use ```pastel``` style for map:
 ```typescript
 export const getLayers = (): Leaflet.Layer[] => {
   return [